krikamol/group/_pages/join.md

 <button type="button" class="collapsible">How to Apply?</button>
 <div class="content">
 <br>
-To apply for a postdoc position, you will need to submit at least
+To apply for a postdoc position, you will need to submit an application <a href="https://forms.gle/Zzw9vp5FuNgG9EdG9">here</a> including at least
 <br><br>
 <ul>
 <li> a cover letter, </li>